MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-capabilities.md

     - Primary image thumbnails aren't available for offline unless they were previously displayed online.
     - Custom icons alongside values in grids aren't available for offline.
 For more information about this capability, go to [How to display custom icons](../maker/data-platform/display-custom-icons-instead.md).

- - **Supported type of views** - Only System views and Quick view are supported in mobile offline.
+ - **Supported type of views** - Only system views and quick views are supported in mobile offline.
 Personal views aren't supported.

 - **Views** aren't supported for the following tables in offline mode: